Atlas-64/Snacs_IM_Final/README.md

 # Snacs_IM_Final
-contains the consolidated code, documentation and other relevant files for the final research project for the SNACS course provided by LIACS
+Contains the consolidated code, documentation, and other relevant files for the final research project in SNACS 2026.